bitextor/bicleaner/README.md

 indicates the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not (with a value near to 0).
 Sentence pairs considered very noisy are scored with 0.

 Although a training tool (bicleaner-train) is provided, you may want to use the available ready-to-use language packages.
-Please, visit https://github.com/bitextor/bitextor-data/releases/tag/bicleaner-v1.1 to download the language packages.
+Please, visit https://github.com/bitextor/bitextor-data/releases to download the language packages.
+Visit our [Wiki](https://github.com/bitextor/bicleaner/wiki/How-to-train-your-Bicleaner) for a detailed example on Bicleaner training.

 ## Citation